(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Introduction

-We are aware that most of the results were known or anticipated by specialists.
-Let us mention at least the work of H.~Ataguema and A.~Makhlouf~\cite{makhlouf-ataguema}, V.~Dotsenko and A.~Khoroshkin~\cite{dotsenko-khoroshkin1}, A.V.~Gnedbaye~\cite{gnedbaye:CM96}, E.~Hoffbeck~\cite{hoffbeck} and the talk given by J.-L.~Loday at the Winter School in Srn\'\i, in January 2008.
+Let us close this introduction by mentioning a couple of references bearing some relation to the present article, namely the work of H.~Ataguema and A.~Makhlouf~\cite{makhlouf-ataguema}, V.~Dotsenko and A.~Khoroshkin~\cite{dotsenko-khoroshkin1}, A.V.~Gnedbaye~\cite{gnedbaye:CM96}, E.~Hoffbeck~\cite{hoffbeck} and the talk given by J.-L.~Loday at the Winter School in Srn\'\i, in January 2008.

-The aim of this paper is to present these scattered results in a systematic way and explain some common misconceptions related to Koszul duals of operads which are quadratic but not binary, see Remark~\ref{Last_day_in_Mulhouse}.
-The novel part is a description of the deformation cohomology for anti-associative algebras.
-To our knowledge, this paper is the first place where some nontrivial information about the minimal model of a non-Koszul operad and the related cohomology appears.

-{\bf Conventions.} The basic reference for operads, quadratic duality an Koszulness is~\cite{ginzburg-kapranov:DMJ94}, our notation and terminology will also be based on~\cite{markl:handbook} and~\cite{markl-shnider-stasheff:book}.
+{\bf Conventions.} The basic reference for operads, quadratic duality and Koszulness is~\cite{ginzburg-kapranov:DMJ94}, our notation and terminology will also be based on~\cite{markl:handbook} and~\cite{markl-shnider-stasheff:book}.
 We will work with operads in the category of chain complexes over a field $\bfk$ of characteristic zero though, in the light of~\cite{fresse:CM04}, most if not all results remain valid over the ring of integers.